Crusader99/mbti-coding-task/README.md

 Welcome to the Interval Merge Application.
 This application contains a simple console application for testing.
-The actual `MERGE`-function can be found in `/src/main/kotlin/com/mbti/codingtask/IntervalMerger.kt` All Automated test units (`com/mbti/codingtask/MergeTest.kt`) will run on a CI-Server after each pushed commit.
+The actual `MERGE`-function can be found in `src/main/kotlin/com/mbti/codingtask/IntervalMerger.kt` All automated test units (`src/test/kotlin/com/mbti/codingtask`) will run on a CI-Server after each pushed commit.

 ---